cometbft/cometbft/spec/p2p/p2p-mempool-reqs.md

 Once a block is committed to the blockchain, all transactions included in the block should be removed from the mempool, as they are no any longer pending.
-The consensus protocol thus, as part of the procedure to commit a block, informs to the mempool the list of transactions included in the committed block.
+The consensus protocol thus, as part of the procedure to commit a block, informs the mempool the list of transactions included in the committed block.
 The mempool then removes from its local list of pending transactions the transactions that were included in the committed block, and therefore are no longer pending.
 This procedure precedes the re-validation of transactions against the new state of the application, which is part of this same procedure to commit a block.

+> **Note**
 > Notice that a node can commit blocks to the blockchain through different
 > procedures, such as via the block sync protocol.
 > The above operation should be part of these other procedures, and should be